elarcoiris/ios-webview-tester/README.md

 A test harness for developers to view WebView content from an external website, within an iOS app.
 It allows for https on localhost to satisfy iOS App Transport Security settings.

-## If your site uses express, capture and redirect the http request to https:
+## If your site uses express, capture and redirect the http request to https.
+Add this to your app.js file:
-* If you are running a simulator on the same computer, you can access your server using http:localhost:3000
-* If you are running a device on the same network, you can access your server using http://192.168.0.1
 ```
 app.use(function(req, res, next) {
   const xfp =